-'Social purpose' for £50m business cash
+Firms to pass key tests to access £50m pot

 You might be interested in these stories too:

-- Wales' industrial challenge - in five charts'Social purpose' for business funding
+- Wales' industrial challenge - in five charts

 - Has Wales' economy lacked the big idea?